The evidence-tier system

 A reasoned argument

-A logical extension of the underlying evidence — not a direct finding, but a defensible interpretation.
-We show our reasoning so it can be challenged.
-This is how we engage with gaps in the literature without pretending they don't exist.
+A logical extension of the cited evidence — not a direct finding, but a defensible interpretation.
+We show our reasoning so it can be challenged, rather than pretending gaps in the literature don't exist.

 Speculation